Contract Interpretation with Corpus Linguistics

 Date Written: November 4, 2017

-Another approach, the one advocated here, is to rely on data from corpus linguistics in making judgements about plain meaning and ambiguity in contracts.
-Like the survey method, corpus linguistics would introduce greater objectivity and predictability into the analysis of contractual meaning.
+Corpus linguistics can provide the objectivity and efficiency that are missing from current approaches to plain meaning.
+The use of linguistic corpora would introduce greater objectivity and predictability into the analysis of contractual meaning.
 Corpus linguistics draws its data from large, coded, electronic collections of natural text, meaning that the data relied upon in corpus linguistics is free of response bias.
 Moreover, data from linguistic corpora are freely available and, in many cases, easier to obtain than relevant survey data.

 Keywords: corpus linguistics, contracts, interpretation, plain meaning, ordinary meaning, ambiguity